 The reproductive number must always be taken with caution, because what it really represents is the potential for transmission of a disease.
 For example, the common flu has an R0 of approximately 1.3, and yet millions of people suffer from this disease annually.

 How is it transmitted?
 Basically by contact and through respiratory droplets with infectious capacity that are emitted when coughing, sneezing or merely speaking.
 Therefore, this is already giving us a clue, that is, that we have to be relatively close to the infected person for those secretions to reach us, less than 1.5-2 meters approximately.
+However, hundreds of specialists have been warning the relevant agencies, including WHO, to follow the precautionary principle and include aerial transmission as a potential route of transmission, as the tiniest droplets of virus can remain suspended in the air for several minutes and spread up to 8 metres.
+This situation is particularly worrying in enclosed or poorly ventilated spaces, where the safety distances considered so far would barely be able to prevent infection.
+In other words, existing measures should be reinforced just in case, but it seems that to date the WHO is still reluctant to follow these recommendations.

 In addition, the virus cannot enter the body from anywhere.
 Fortunately, our largest body organ, the skin, functions as an impregnable barrier to microbes.
 Therefore, entities such as the coronavirus 2019 can only enter though those places where there is no skin, such as the nasal and oral mucous membranes or the eyes, places where the virus undoubtedly and frequently reaches with our help when we do not follow the appropriate hygiene measures, such as simply washing our hands regularly.
 Because of these issues, transmission was previously considered to occur from mainly symptomatic patients, who are those who present with cough and spread the virus most easily, not only because of the symptoms but also because of the high viral load they carry in their bodies during this phase.
 But just as the role of asymptomatic and undiagnosed people in the spread of the disease was previously doubted, recent research has made it clear that these epidemiological groups have played a major role in the rapid spread of the virus and, consequently, that the reported numbers of infected people are extremely underestimated (some authors estimate that there are actually 10 times more infected patients in the world than are reported).